 Tennessee was awarded over $217 million in funds through the Hardest Hit Fund to offer mortgage assistance to homeowners so they could avoid foreclosure.
 (Learn more about the Tennessee foreclosure process.)

-The Keep My Tennessee Home program provides short-term assistance by making monthly mortgage payments on behalf of Tennessee homeowners who have fallen behind.
-The program offers up to $40,000 over 36 months.
+The Keep My Tennessee Home program provided short-term assistance by making monthly mortgage payments on behalf of Tennessee homeowners who had fallen behind.
+The program offered up to $40,000 over 36 months.

 This program partially closed as of the end of the day July 31, 2014, but for a while thereafter applications were still accepted for Tennessee homeowners who were having difficulty paying their mortgage due to either:

 - a long-term medical disability or

 - to being in the military.

 This portion of the program is now closed to new applicants as well.

 If you are facing foreclosure, the Tennessee Housing Development Agency (the agency that administered the Keep My Tennessee Home program) offers free and confidential foreclosure prevention counselors.
 Go to www.keepmytnhome.org for more information.

 How the Keep My Tennessee Home Program Worked